 Introduction

-In short, this site records how Charles was on the run in Southern England for 43 days, making 9 different journeys, travelling for 17 days, covering an estimated 441 miles (nearly all on horseback), employing at least 38 key helpers, engaging with around 45 key locations, surviving 11 near encounters with troops, sleeping in 16 different places and hiding in 4 priest holes and 1 oak tree.
-Quite a story.
+Charles was then on the run in Southern England for 43 days, making 9 different journeys, travelling for 17 days, covering an estimated 441 miles (nearly all on horseback), employing at least 38 key helpers, engaging with around 48 key locations, surviving 11 near encounters with troops, sleeping in 16 different places and hiding in 4 priest holes and 1 oak tree before escaping to France.
+Quite a tale.
+This artwork map shows the route he took.

 The Monarch’s Way

 This website has been inspired by the Monarch’s Way, a 625-mile walking route which approximately follows the path taken by Charles.
-I have completed 95% of the walk with two friends and will complete the rest in October of this year.
-The story of our journey so far is to be found here.
+I completed the walk with two friends in October 2023.
+The story of our journey is to be found here.

 Sources